-STATIN NATION (The Book) Now Available!
+STATIN NATION (The Book)

 "A complete and authoritative explanation of the causes of heart disease.
 Smith's presentation explains why statin therapy is ineffective and dangerous, and why the cholesterol hypothesis is obsolete and disproven by scientific evidence.
 This book fills an important need for a comprehensive explanation of the pharmaceutical industry's efforts to profit from statin drugs, of the trivial effect on prevention of heart disease by these drugs, and of their serious toxic side effects.
 More importantly, the book describes the true causes of heart disease and emphasizes optimal nutrition as the correct approach to prevention."--Kilmer McCully, MD, author of The Heart Revolution

 "This book amalgamates and updates the author's two Statin Nation documentaries, which are also highly recommended.
 It provides a succinct but comprehensive discussion of the fallacies of the lipid hypothesis of coronary heart disease.
 It explains why neither cholesterol nor saturated fats cause heart attacks and why there is no such thing as "good" or "bad" cholesterol.
 Abundant references for those who want additional information."--Paul J. Rosch, MD, clinical professor of medicine and psychiatry, New York Medical College; chairman of the board, The American Institute of Stress

 "Our utmost wealth is our health.
 Accordingly, Statin Nation demonstrates that lifestyle changes are the cornerstone of good cardiovascular health, and that the supposed benefits of widely used heart medicine--lauded by industry-sponsored research--are based on flawed science.
 I concur with Justin in this effort to warn our population about the dangers of statin drugs."--Sherif Sultan, PhD, professor of vascular surgery, National University of Ireland; president, International Society for Vascular Surgery